Father–Daughter Day

 Father–Daughter Day (sometimes called National Father–Daughter Day) is a holiday recognized annually on the second Sunday of October in the United States, honoring the relationship between a father and a daughter.
 Unlike Mother's Day and Father's Day, it is not federally recognized.

 History

-The U.S. holiday was originally conceived by Smokey Robinson to honor his relationship with his only daughter.
+The U.S. holiday was contrived by Adam Lowenberg, a music-industry executive with ownership rights to the song "My Girl", and pitched to Smokey Robinson, who positioned the holiday as honoring his relationship with his only daughter.
 In human development the relationship between fathers and sons overshadows the bond with daughters.
 This holiday promotes the development of young women through their father.

 Robinson stated: “There are many different kinds of families today, and we know that all parental relationships are important to the healthy development of children, but the father/daughter bond is unique and one that is near to my heart.
 The father/daughter relationship shapes a young woman’s perspective of men and what to expect from them.
 I believe that female empowerment begins in the home and fathers must set a healthy example through their personal actions and interactions.”